Nioh Is More Than Sliced Fruits

-Nioh doesn’t waste time with welcoming you into its world.
+Nioh doesn’t waste time welcoming you into its world.
 A short cinematic introduces you to William, the protagonist of the game with his spirit animal.
-You quickly get a weapon, some armor, and a fight right after you open the first door.
-The first level acts as a tutorial level with pop-ups appearing when you enter a room, encounter an enemy or an item.
+You quickly get a weapon, some armour, and a fight right after you open the first door.
+The first level acts as a tutorial level with pop-ups appearing when you enter a room, or encounter an enemy or an item.
 Though here Nioh will send you a message; the enemies that you encounter can outright get the player killed if they’re not careful.
-The story hook starts right off after players defeat the very first tutorial boss.
+The story hook starts right after players defeat the very first tutorial boss.

 In the next few minutes, players will be presented with choices that will dictate their first starting spirit animal, weapons, and stats.
 I find this to be really useful to get players straight into the action but limiting to those who prefer to allocate their character points ala the SoulsBorne series.
 The reference to the SoulsBorne series will be made a few times further down the review as Nioh is mostly compared to.